ArctiqTeam/community-events/ansible-toronto-gcp-automation/README.md

 * requests >= 2.18.4
 * google-auth >= 1.3.0

 In order to utilize the Google Cloud Ansible modules, you must specify a service account that has the permissions to read and write Compute Instances.
-Once a service account is created, generate a JSON file that will contain all authentication necessary to iteract with the GCP API and put the JSON file in the same working directory as the inventory file.
+Once a service account is created, generate a JSON file that will contain all authentication necessary to interact with the GCP API and put the JSON file in the same working directory as the inventory file.

 ### Example Usecase
 For this usecase, lets assume I currently have 2 Compute Instances in my GCP project: